Wednesday Argentine Tango Classes in Denver

 Topic: Monthly Topics (See below) $65/4wks ($20 drop-in)

-Welcome to new dancers, and thanks to all the past students who have followed the class through the Fall Tango Curriculum.
+Welcome to new dancers, and thanks to all the past students who have followed the class through our progressive Tango Curriculum.
 Below I’ll provide an extensive summary of the material we covered, and note that we will repeat the curriculum next year with monthly topics.

 See the Rick McGarrey's Tango and Chaos website for extensive discussions regarding Milonguero Style tango, and the traditions of Argentine Tango in the Milongas of Buenos Aires.

 In its broadest definition, a milonguero is anyone who goes to a milonga.
 Walk into a room in Denver where people are dancing tango, and you become a milonguero.
 So by that definition, the world is full of milongueros.
 There are millions.
 But we could narrow the field somewhat by defining a milonguero as someone who goes to the milongas every day, and who lives for tango to the exclusion of almost everything else.
 Someone for whom life without tango would be a meaningless vacuum.
 And also, someone whose absence from the milongas would change and diminish the tango world so much that it would never be the same.
 This strict definition narrows the field down quite a bit.
 In fact, it narrows it down to two: Alito and Tete.
 But up until last year, there was a third milonguero, who was even more “milonguero” than they are.
 In fact, he was a man who was something even rarer than a pure milonguero.
 He was a compadrito. [ Focus on Ricardo Vidort ]

 Our curriculum is a progressive series of skill building and vocabulary (steps) for navigating the dance floor and interpreting the music.
 Each musical element can be learned separately and integrated into previously mastered material.
 This gives you a logical set of dance moves that doesn't depend on memorizing all of them.